Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 Pros

-- Accident Forgiveness: Liberty Mutual review guides drivers to avoid unexpected rate increases after the first at-fault collision doesn’t increase the premium.
+- Accident Forgiveness: According to our Liberty Mutual car insurance review, drivers can avoid unexpected rate increases after the first at-fault collision.

 - Better Car Replacement: Liberty Mutual will replace your automobile with a newer model, not merely one from the same year, and make it if it is totaled and less than a year old.